aantron/promise/doc/docs/design.md

 Repromise has a native implementation, which needs to compile on OCaml, and OCaml supports only `|>`.

+We may upstream `|.` to OCaml, and then change Repromise over to use it.

+See [this post](https://github.com/aantron/repromise/issues/22#issuecomment-405589951) and [this post](https://github.com/aantron/repromise/issues/22#issuecomment-405677694) for discussion.

 <br/>

 ## Why do `new_` and `then_` have underscores?